 Japan Countryside #3 – Takayama (Gifu)

 Takayama is a small city within the mountainous Hida region of Gifu Prefecture in central Japan.
-It’s a paradise for those seeking to add an off-the-beaten path rural aspect to their itinerary.
+It’s a paradise for those seeking to add an off-the-beaten path rural aspect to their Japan itinerary.
 It’s wonderfully secluded, and Japan’s old-school charm is prominent throughout its streets as major efforts have been made to preserve it.
 Aside from being surrounded by gorgeous olden style Japanese structures, the markets here are well worth the travel.

 Japan Countryside – How To Get to Takayama?